 Q: How much does it cost to register for 2018 Indiana State Games?

-A: For unlimited entry to events, the fee is $35.00.
-There is a $5.00 add on fee for two events that include: Swimming, Track & Field.
+A: Registration fee is $35 per participant.
+There is a $5.00 additional fee for several events that include: Swimming, Track & Field, Pickleball.

-Some sprorting events will have additional fees to be paid onsite.*
+Some sporting events will have additional fees to be paid onsite.*

 Bowling*, 10K Road Race*, Golf*, Triathlon*